-If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's WAN port, and then follow steps 3 and 4 to complete the hardware connection.
+If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's Internet port, and then follow Step 4 and 5 to complete the hardware connection.

-- 1. Connect the powered-off modem to the router's WAN port with an Ethernet cable. - 2.
-Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
-Connect the power adapter to the router and turn on the router. - 4.
-Verify that the hardware connection is correct by checking the following LEDs.
+- 1. Unplug the modem, and remove the backup battery if it has one. - 2.
+Connect the powered-off modem to your router's WAN port with an Ethernet cable. - 3.
+Power on the modem, and then wait about 2 minutes for it to restart. - 4.
+Connect the power adapter to the router and turn on the router.